 The lead designers are MAD architects, the Beijing-based firm of Ma Yansong.
 Local darlings Studio Gang Architects are working with MAD on the lakefront project, along with Chicago’s VOA Associates.
 A spokesman for Studio Gang said Jeanne Gang‘s portion of the design would be released in 2015.

-Museum representatives announced the international design team’s identity in July, but renderings only appeared online in early November.
+Museum representatives announced the international design team’s identity in July, but renderings only appeared online in early November.“Earth, stone and sky merge seamlessly” in the design, its architects say.
+(MAD architects)

 An expanded version of the museum’s website, lucasmuseum.org, now includes an overview of the building’s design: